 Middle of the funnel

-A relatively new type of video format, video documentaries revolve around a real-life story.
-You are looking for innovative ways to grow your business try documentary video.
-It gives the target audience an in depth look at a topic somewhat relevant to the industry.
+A relatively new type of video format, video documentaries revolve around real-life stories.
+If you are looking for innovative ways to grow your business try documentary videos.
+It gives the target audience an in-depth look at a topic somewhat relevant to the industry.
 This format runs around a storyline that generally has a moral standing.
 It intends to unleash some sort of truth and offer insight into the inner workings of a subject or set of subjects.

 Taking everyday stories and offering your product as a valuable solution.
 Since documentaries revolve around candid characters, people tend to trust it a lot more.
 And this doesn't have to be a thrilling topic.
 You can use the simplest of things and aid your marketing strategy.
 Just keep the content good, and the subject honest.